Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Data

 IllustrisTNG is a suite of cosmological magnetohydrodynamical simulations spanning 0 $<$ \textit{z} $<$ 127 with improved physics from the original Illustris simulation \citep{vogelsberger_introducing_2014}.
 It comes in three box sizes, the largest being TNG300 at roughly 300Mpc/side and the smallest, highest resolution run, TNG50, at roughly 50Mpc/side \citep{nelson_first_2019, pillepich_first_2019}.
 All volumes have both ``dark matter only" and ``baryonic physics" runs.
 The IllustrisTNG model includes physical processes such as gas cooling (primordial and metal-line), star formation, supermassive black hole formation and mergers, chemical enrichment from supernovae, stellar and black hole feedback, and cosmic magnetic field evolution, all of which impact galaxy morphologies and evolution.
 This self-consistent simulation enables us to investigate how morphologies change over time and how this may affect merger identification techniques at different redshifts.

 IllustrisTNG has ``full" and ``mini" snapshots.
 Both snapshots trace all of the same subhalos through cosmic time and include the full 50 co-moving Mpc/side box.
 A ``full" snapshot contains all of the physics that TNG calculates, while the mini snapshots do not calculate physics for all particle fields.
 Since we aim to run radiative transfer, we only can only create images from snapshots that are ``full", which are necessary to make the mock images described in Section \ref{sec:methodmocks}.
 The redshift bin centers of $z = 1$ and $z = 1.5$ are both ``full" snapshots.
 Notable examples of outputs that are only in the ``full" snapshots are: magnetic fields, neutral hydrogen density, dark matter density, and stellar metallicity.

 The {\sc SubLink} assembly history traces a subhalo back in time and connects it to subhalos in previous snapshots (higher redshifts), that it evolved from.
 For a given snapshots, we identify all subhalos with a stellar mass greater than 1000 times the baryonic mass resolution of TNG50, which is $8.5\times10^4M_\odot$.
 We trace the subhalos across cosmic time using the merger trees and merger definitions from \cite{rodriguez-gomez_merger_2015}, which link the identities of a given subhalo to its progenitor and descendant subhalos at the previous and following snapshot, respectively.
-We define a merger as a subhalo that has both a first and a next progenitor at the previous snapshot in time, where both progenitors share a descendant history with the given subhalo and the first progenitor is the subhalo with the more massive assembly history.
-We additionally require that the stellar mass ratio of the first and next progenitor be greater than 0.1 to include minor and major mergers.
+We define a merger \textbf{as in \citet{schechter_enhanced_2025}: to be considered a merger, a subhalo needs to have at least two progenitors at the previous snapshot in time, and both progenitors must share a descendant history with the given merged subhalo.} We additionally require that the stellar mass ratio of the first and next progenitor be greater than 0.1 to include minor and major mergers \textbf{(as mentioned before, major mergers have merger mass ratio $q\geq 1:4$, while minor mergers have mass ratio $1:10 \leq q < 1:4$).}